-Bo ssäm nirvana is within reach, and it starts with your Instant Pot
+This bo ssäm dream is within reach, and it starts with your Instant Pot

 Here’s the thing: When you boil a slab of pork belly at just the right temperature and for the ideal amount of time — and with the perfect cocktail of seasonings — it can transform into a dreamy sliver of nirvana.

-The best versions can be found at Kobawoo House and Hangari Kalguksu in Los Angeles’s Koreatown.
-Or at the chef Esther Choi’s restaurant, Mŏkbar, in New York City, where its braising liquid is dark and pungent with doenjang (a Korean fermented soybean paste).
+Excellent versions can be found at Kobawoo House and Hangari Kalguksu in Los Angeles’s Koreatown.
+Or at the chef Esther Choi’s restaurant, Mokbar, in New York City, where its braising liquid is dark and pungent with doenjang (a Korean fermented soybean paste).
 In the YouTube star Maangchi’s kitchen, the cookbook author and former gamer uses instant hazelnut coffee to flavor her pork and to stain it a gorgeous ocher.

 To achieve this bo ssäm dream, I pressure-cook my pork belly in the controlled environment of my Instant Pot.
 Thirty minutes on high is all you need (plus a few minutes for the appliance to come to pressure).
-Not only does pressure-cooking make quick work of what would normally take an hour and a half on the stove, it also beautifully infuses the meat with whatever flavors are in the pot.
+Not only does pressure-cooking make quick work of what would normally take an hour and a half on the stove, but it also beautifully infuses the meat with whatever flavors are in the pot.

 What you add to your braising liquid is up to you.
 I like a wine-dark potion of whole coffee beans, which offer a deeper, rounder flavor than powder, and dried bay leaves, which I first crush to release their woodsy perfume.
 Soy sauce and doenjang go a long way in seasoning the pork inside and out, as does a healthy sprinkling of dark brown sugar, which adds balance and molasses-laden darkness.
 Further fortifying this liquid is fresh garlic and ginger, the latter of which, according to my mom, helps to freshen up any of the meat’s lingering muskiness.